silenceglobally/ratedlayouts-dl/README.md

-# Welcome to the Layout List website repo!
+# Welcome to the RL demonList website repo!

 This website is a fork of the TSL template by Prometheus, but with many added features, like packs and a search bar.
 The extra features were developed by sphericle and Mystikl.
 Please let us know if you have a feature idea or bug report!